Sina Sports: Programming

-Live Online Broadcasting Rights (Mainland China) as of November 2015:
+Live online broadcasting rights (Mainland China) as of November 2015:

-European Football
+European football

-SINA sports holds the live broadcasting rights for UEFA Champions League, AFC Champions League, Premier League, and Bundesliga games.
+Sina Sports holds the live broadcasting rights for UEFA Champions League, AFC Champions League, Premier League, and Bundesliga matches.

-Domestic Football
+Domestic football

-SINA Sports holds the rights to broadcast Chinese Super League games.
+Sina Sports holds the rights to broadcast Chinese Super League matches.

 Tennis

-SINA Sports broadcasts the WTA Zhuhai, the China Open and International Premier Tennis League.
+Sina Sports broadcasts the WTA Zhuhai, the China Open, and the International Premier Tennis League.
 It is also a partner of the Australian Open.

 Golf

-SINA Sports holds the live broadcasting rights for the PGA Tour and the Masters.
+Sina Sports holds the live broadcasting rights for the PGA Tour and the Masters.

 Others

-Other rights include MUTV, UFC, NFL, Dakar Rally and the Royal Ascot.
+Other rights include MUTV, UFC, NFL, Dakar Rally, and the Royal Ascot.

-Recent Notable Campaigns

-SINA Sports has developed many partnerships with international athletes.

-Guest commentator program

-Sina Sports signed several football personalities including Carlo Ancelotti, Eden Hazard, Gary Neville and Michael Owen to its guest commentator program to provide written columns and video analysis of the latest hot topics around European soccer as well as regular interaction with Chinese fans.

-Kobe Bryant commentates NBA Championship live in China

-For game 3 of the 2015 NBA Finals, SINA Sports arranged for Los Angeles Lakers player Kobe Bryant to commentate the game live for Chinese fans, which was streamed on the online and mobile sites.
-Kobe has his own SINA weibo account, which at the time had 3.5 million followers, sent out three messages during the game which garnered 9,347 comments.
-Overall, SINA reported 57 million unique views and 74,000 messages related to Kobe's commentating program were recorded on SINA Weibo.